Affiliate links on Android Authority may earn us a commission. Learn more.

 Step 3: Use silica gel packets to dry your AirPods

 Back in the day when I dropped my LG Env3 in the sink, my brother immediately told me to dry it with rice.
-Well, there’s some truth to that: rice is a desiccant, something that readily absorbs water.
+Well, there’s some truth to that: rice is a desiccant and something that readily absorbs water.
 While I was lucky then, I don’t recommend using rice anymore, since the starch can introduce new problems.
 Instead, use silica gel packets to absorb the remaining moisture in your AirPods.
-If necessary you might buy these packets, but you might also have some laying around from product packaging.
+These can be purchased from most major retailers including Amazon or if you are lucky, you may have some lying around from product packaging.
 Heck, my last pair of shoes came with gel packets in the box.

 Use gel packets after completing steps 1 and 2.
 They aren’t meant to absorb the bulk of the water, just the remaining bits.
-Place your AirPods in a little container with a few gel packets completely surrounding the buds.
-Leave them alone for 24 hours.
-Cross your fingers.
+Place your AirPods in a little container with a few gel packets surrounding the buds.
+Leave them alone for 24 hours and cross your fingers.
 With a bit of luck and good timing, your AirPods should survive.

 FAQs

-Water damage isn’t covered an under their default one-year warranty.
+Water damage isn’t covered under the default one-year warranty.
 An AppleCare Plus subscription reduces the service fee for fixing water damage, but you’ll still have to pay something.